aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltm-to-odt/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLTM to ODT</h2>

+Python developers often need to convert XLTM to ODT files for various reasons.
+XLTM is a Microsoft Excel Open XML Macro-Enabled Template file format which is used to store spreadsheet data.
+It is a macro-enabled template file format which is used to store spreadsheet data.
+On the other hand, ODT is an OpenDocument Text file format which is used to store text documents.
+It is an open standard for text documents and is used by many applications.
+Therefore, it is necessary to convert XLTM to ODT files in order to make the data accessible to other applications.

+<h2>How Aspose.Total helps for XLTM to ODT Conversion</h2>
-For a Python developer, who is trying to add a XLTM to ODT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTM and ODT files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLTM and ODT files.
+It helps to automate the conversion process from XLTM to ODT.
+The process is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLTM file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+Aspose.Cells for Python via .NET API is a powerful library to work with Excel files.
+It helps to read, write and manipulate Excel files in various formats like XLS, XLSX, XLSM, XLTM, CSV, HTML, PDF, ODS, etc. It also helps to convert Excel files to other formats like HTML, PDF, ODS, etc.

+Aspose.Words for Python via .NET API is a powerful library to work with Word documents.
+It helps to read, write and manipulate Word documents in various formats like DOC, DOCX, ODT, HTML, PDF, etc. It also helps to convert Word documents to other formats like HTML, PDF, ODT, etc.

+Therefore, Aspose.Total for Python via .NET API is a great tool for Python developers to automate the conversion process from XLTM to ODT.
+It helps to quickly and easily convert XLTM files to ODT files with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary %}}